-Filed by the Registrant

-Che ck the appropriate box: Preliminary Proxy Statement Confidential, for Use of the Commission Only (as Permitted by Rule 14a-6(e)(2)) Definitive Proxy Statement Definitive Additional Materials Soliciting Material under § 240.14a-12 Building Value Dattating Value ABM Industries Incorporated (Name of Registrant as Specified in Its Charter) (Name of Person(s) Filing Proxy Statement, if Other Than the Registrant) Pay ment of Filing Fee (Check all boxes that apply): × No fee required.
-Fee paid previously with preliminary materials.
-Fee computed on table in exhibit required by Item 25(b) per Exchange Act Rules 14a-6(i)(1) and 0-11
+Filed by the Registrant ⊠ Filed by a Party Other than the Registrant Check the appropriate box: □ Preliminary Proxy Statement □ Confidential, for Use of the Commission Only (as Permitted by Rule 14a-6(e)(2)) ☑ Definitive Proxy Statement □ Definitive Additional Materials □ Soliciting Material under § 240.14a-12 S ding Value ABM Industric es Incorporated (Name of Registrant as Specified in Its Charter) (Name of Person(s) Filing Proxy Sta tement, if Other Than the Registrant) Payment of Filing Fee (Check all boxes that apply): ☑ No fee required. \square Fee paid previously with preliminary materials. ☐ Fee computed on table in exhibit required by Item 25(b) per Exchange Act Rules 14a-6(i)(1) and 0-11